 Buying or selling a house can be an exciting but stressful time in a person's life.
 It also requires a person to make a large number of possibly life-changing financial and legal decisions.

-Getting a Mortgage in Silver City, New Mexico
+Getting a Mortgage in Raton, New Mexico

-Most significant defects (those which have any effect on the value or safety of the home) should be disclosed even if the buyer doesn't ask about them.
+Most considerable defects (those which have any effect on the value or safety of the home) should be disclosed even if the buyer doesn't ask about them.
 If the seller knows of a defect, and a reasonable buyer wouldn't be able to know it through a normal inspection, the seller must disclose it.

 Buyers, nonetheless, also have duties in this area.
 A buyer will not be rewarded for refusing to exercise due diligence.

 In general, buyers of real estate have to conduct diligent inspections of property they wish to purchase.
 A failure to do so might keep the buyer from recovering if they're injured by a defect which they could have discovered.

 Can a Raton, New Mexico Real Estate Attorney help?